 Local economies rely heavily on viable small businesses.
 Ordinances to restrain the supply of payday loan outlets are not likely to have an adverse impact on the price of loans to consumers.
 Competition does not drive down the price of payday loans.
-An FDIC report found "payday advance stores tend to charge an effective APR near the applicable statutory limit".
+An FDIC report found "payday advance stores tend to charge an effective APR near the applicable statutory limit"3.
 SEC annual filings by publicly traded payday lenders show consistently high rates even in seemingly saturated markets.
-Payday lenders irrespective of the number of storefronts consistently charge the maximum interest rates allowed by state law.